AshnoorsinghPunj/wordpress/README.md

 Arshnoor Shop - WordPress and WooCommerce E-commerce Website (https://arshnoor.shop/)

-Welcome to Arshnoor Shop, your premier destination for all your shopping needs!
-Our website is powered by WordPress and enhanced with WooCommerce, providing an intuitive and secure platform for your online shopping experience.
+Welcome to Arshnoor Shop, The website is powered by WordPress and enhanced with WooCommerce, providing an intuitive and secure platform for your online shopping experience.

-## Getting Started

-To understand and contribute to our website, here's an overview of key processes and elements:
+To understand here's an overview of key processes and elements:

 1. WordPress